You have a great startup idea; you believe in this idea, you live this idea. But, having an idea just doesn’t fit the

 Many entrepreneurs try to solve this by hiring freelance developers when they start a new business.
 But more often than not, this engagement does not work out as expected due to a variety of reasons.
 For example, if you do not have enough tech experience, it would be hard to interview and hire the right freelancer.
 I’m sure I don’t need to tell you the importance of getting the first hire of your startup right.
 So, it’s important that you have a tech guy that has some skin in the game to stay motivated and be working at your best interests.

-This article will guide you on the following points and will help you find the right tech partner for your business.
+This article will guide you on the following points and will help you find the right technology partner for your business.